BiDAlab/UWF4DR-Benchmark/src/prepare_splits/README.md

 - The scripts are intended to be executed from the **root of the repository**, preferably using Python module execution (e.g., `python -m`).
-- No image data or official annotations are copied or redistributed.
+- No image data is copied or redistributed.
-- The scripts only generate split definitions and resolved image paths.
+- The split assignment CSV files in `data/splits/` do not contain medical labels.
+  Labels are obtained locally from the official UWF4DR ground-truth files.

 For a detailed description of the experimental protocol and dataset handling, refer to `docs/reproducibility.md`.